JoshJokes/JoshJokes.github.io/CONTRIBUTING.md

 # To Contritube:
- ##### First of all make sure Hugo is installed on your machine.
+ ##### First of all fork this repo and make sure 'Hugo' is installed on your machine.
        hugo version
  ##### If not installed then see [this](https://gohugo.io/getting-started/installing)
  ##### Note: If you are using linux then it might already be available in your package manager, so you can install it from there.
 Eg: sudo pacman -S hugo (For arch).
  #### Step 0: Make a new branch with your username and checkout that.
       git branch yourUserName
       git checkout yourUserName